 Melissa says the teamwork of the shelter staff and their desire to come together to overcome challenges has made her transition seamless.
 Each staff member brings unique strengths to the team; the camaraderie among them helps propel each one to accomplish their often difficult work with victims of abuse.

 Barbara Turk, Director of Development and Community Relations at Hope’s Door says, “Melissa brings compassion and insight to her role at the shelter.
 She has good instincts when it comes to safeguarding our shelter residents, and is quick to resolve safety concerns in a thorough and systematic way.”

 There have been several instances where clients needed special placement, either due to the current health crisis or their personal security issues.
 In her role as Director of Residential Services, Melissa oversees this important process.
 “We must act quickly and effectively, because the person is typically in danger.
-I direct someone to call the hotel, while making sure another staff member is providing trauma-informed counsel until they can safely transport the victim to hotel.
+I direct someone to call ahead to an alternative residence, while making sure another staff member is providing trauma-informed counsel until they can safely transport the victim to the location.
 Throughout this entire process, we are always mindful of the danger our clients face, and doing safety planning with them at each stage,” explains Melissa.
 She adds, “I feel so supported in this role, it motivates me to do more.
 I have a lot to learn, but I have already learned so much and get so much positive reinforcement and assistance from the others on the senior management team.”

 “Melissa has worked diligently on boosting staff morale, reinforcing our skills, and letting staff know we are appreciated,” says Brittany Hodgins, Assistant Director of Residential Services.
 She adds, “Melissa is always available to address staff and clients’ needs, especially when dangerous challenges arise.
 She is right there with us, helping us figure out what the next steps should be.”